nanakoohashi/Statistics/Theory.md

 - A **large difference** in two **sample means**, relative to the **sample standard deviations** suggest the population means may be different.
 The difference depends on:
   - Standard deviations of the two populations.
   - Sample sizes.
+- The sample standard deviations estimate the population standard deviations: